SamDeka28/demolane/README.md

 After starting the server, go to the browser and enter the [http://localhost:3001/generatePathMap](http://localhost:3001/generatePathMap)

 Once the pathMaps are generated, you can goto [http://localhost:3001/](http://localhost:3001/)

+> For more details, go to the npm repo of [LaneJs](https://npmjs.org/package/lane-js)